 Petruccelli: We did a lot of research and Sara went to Bangkok on a tech scout trip and took a lot of research images.
 We wanted to incorporate a lot of the materials that are indigenous to Thailand–teak wood, raw silk, carved wood screens with lotus and some gilded elements that evoke the temple rooftops of the region.
 For the furniture, we wanted a rich and luscious look, so for example, the chairs had curvaceous shapes.
 These were the elements we wanted to incorporate into the hotel suite to give it a sense of place.
 And because it was meant to be a very luxurious setting, we wanted it to feel seductive, with the textiles feeling very lush.

-For the conclusion of our chat with Petrucelli–including the now famous see-through shower in Ani’s Brooklyn loft–check back tomorrow for Part Two of our interview, coming Thursday.
-The Flight Attendant is currently available to stream on HBO Max.
+For the conclusion of our chat with Petrucelli–including the now famous see-through shower in Ani’s Brooklyn loft–check out Part Two of our interview.
+Both seasons of The Flight Attendant are currently available to stream on HBO Max.

 Film Independent promotes unique independent voices, providing a wide variety of resources to help filmmakers create and advance new work.
 Become a Member of Film Independent here.